carmel/go-pwa/docs/web/documents/components.md

 ### Prerender

-A component is prerendered when it is used on the server-side to generate HTML markup that is included in a requested HTML page, allowing search engines to index contents created with go-pwa.
+A component is prerendered when it is used on the server-side to generate HTML markup that is included in a requested HTML page, allowing search engines to index contents created with go-app.

 Custom actions can be performed by implementing the [PreRenderer](/reference#PreRenderer) interface: